Facility Center DetailsAmenities available at this treatment center.

 Treatment Center SettingsEnvironmental features at this treatment center.

 - Average Location/Amenities

-Aware Recovery Care In-Home Addiction Treatment in Connecticut Philosophy
+About Aware Recovery Care In-Home Addiction Treatment in Connecticut

-Live in Connecticut and need to stay home, at work, in school, in your own bed, around your own family, and with your dog, while learning to change your life?
-Returning from inpatient treatment and are in need of a home transition?
+Live in Connecticut and need to stay home, at work, in school, in your bed, around your own family, and with your pet while learning to change your life?
+Returning from inpatient treatment and need a home transition?
 Aware Recovery Care believes that addiction treatment is best treated in the home environment.
 Designed in concert with Yale Addiction Psychiatrists, Aware Recovery Care is one of a kind.
 Intensive addiction treatment is provided in-home for a full year.
-Aware Recovery Care provides a true person centered multi-disciplinary team for each client.
+Aware Recovery Care provides a true person-centered multi-disciplinary team for each client.
 We help our clients learn the new skills and daily habits they must have to lead lives free of alcohol and/or drugs - in the comfort and privacy of the homes and communities where they live in Connecticut.
 Our unique treatment approach provides comprehensive care from a multi-disciplinary team of clinicians led by an Addiction Psychiatrist.
-Aware Recovery Care delivers unique and individualized face-to-face care, allowing people to “Recover Where You Live".
+Aware Recovery Care delivers unique and individualized face-to-face care, allowing people to “Recover Where You Live."
 We help our clients develop and master the skills necessary for lifelong recovery.
 Aware Recovery Care provides the intensity and structure of an inpatient facility, with the freedom of an outpatient facility.
-The ARC program can be provided before, after, in addition to, or in lieu of traditional treatments.
+The ARC program can be provided before, after, in addition to, or lieu of, traditional treatments.
 Give us a year, and get your life back!

 Dual Diagnosis/Co-Occurring Disorders Treatment